habedi/zig-dbc/README.md

 ---

-Zig-DbC is a small library that provides a collection of functions to use [design by contract](https://en.wikipedia.org/wiki/Design_by_contract) (DbC) principles in software written in Zig programming language.
+Zig-DbC is a small library that provides a collection of functions to use [design by contract](https://en.wikipedia.org/wiki/Design_by_contract) (DbC) principles in Zig programs.
-It provides a simple and idiomatic API for defining *preconditions*, *postconditions*, and *invariants* that can be checked at runtime.
+It provides a simple and idiomatic API for defining preconditions, postconditions, and invariants that can be checked at runtime.

 A common use case for DbC (and by extension Zig-DbC) is adding checks that guarantee the code behaves as intended.
-This can be especially useful, for example, during the implementation of complex data structures and algorithms (like balanced trees and graphs) where correctness depends on specific conditions being met.
+This can be especially useful during the implementation of complex data structures and algorithms (like balanced trees and graphs) where correctness depends on specific conditions being met.

 ### Features

-* A simple API to define `preconditions`, `postconditions`, and `invariants`
+- A simple API to define preconditions, postconditions, and invariants
+    - `require` and `ensure` functions can be used to check preconditions and postconditions
+    - `requiref` and `ensuref` functions can be used to check preconditions and postconditions with formatted error messages
+    - `requireCtx` and `ensureCtx` functions can be used to check preconditions and postconditions with a context value
+    - `contract` and `contractWithErrorTolerance` functions can be used to check invariants
-* Contracts are active in `Debug`, `ReleaseSafe`, and `ReleaseSmall` modes to catch bugs early
+- Checks are active in `Debug`, `ReleaseSafe`, and `ReleaseSmall` build modes to catch bugs
-* In `ReleaseFast` mode, all contract checks are removed at compile time
+- In `ReleaseFast` mode, all checks are removed at compile time to remove overhead
-* The `contract` function passes errors from your code to the caller
-* An optional mode to handle partial state changes in functions that can return errors

 > [!IMPORTANT]
 > Zig-DbC is in early development, so bugs and breaking API changes are expected.